MHKace/Walkthroughs/Hacktify/HTML Injection.md

 On accessing the lab we can observe the following UI.
 ![image](https://github.com/MHKace/Walkthroughs/assets/157091170/7347473e-3847-48b0-97c4-51f0afe7c33d)

-The first thing to test for a HTML injection is we need to check whether or not our input field value is being reflected somewhere on page/source-code or is it being stored(we'll talk about this on an upcoming lab). <br>
+The first thing to test for an HTML injection is we need to check whether or not our input field value is being reflected somewhere on the page/source code or is being stored(we'll talk about this in an upcoming lab). <br>
-So, let's enter my name into the search bar/box we have.
+So, let's enter my name into our search bar/box.
 ![image](https://github.com/MHKace/Walkthroughs/assets/157091170/0e85333a-f51c-4e8a-8cbf-f5dc8fb9e456)
 ![image](https://github.com/MHKace/Walkthroughs/assets/157091170/456af1bc-e142-416f-a71c-f3a8d50f1674)